 Once we made the change, the article soared to over 70,000 shares.

-Maybe our audience are all Windows users?
+Maybe our audience is all Windows users?
 Who knows.
 Actually, who cares?
 It’s beside the point.

 The point is that it’s important to test – and retest – to get as much data as you can on the headlines that work for your audience.
 One small tweak, and you could unleash a viral article on the world!